Skip to main content

 Cellphone service is highly unreliable.
 There are cell phone boosters that allow for emergency staff phone calls only.

 Call 911 for evacuation and rescue services.
-Dispatchers will coordinate with Carrabassett Valley Emergency Rescue, New Portland Emergency Department, and Maine Game Wardens to assist you.
+Dispatchers will coordinate with Carrabassett Valley Emergency Rescue, New Portland Emergency Department, Maine Game Wardens, and other agencies to assist you.

 Our hut staff has emergency training, but we may not always able or properly outfitted to coordinate a rescue or to provide first responder services in the event of a medical emergency.